b1f6c1c4/gradle-run-with-arguments/README.md

 Using this plugin will **destroy** all the script argument settings of your gradle run configuration.
 Only use this plugin on its *own* run configurations.

+## Limitation

+Does not support IntelliJ IDEA debugging.